Gaganlal/chatty-app/README.md

 \
 !["Screenshot of when another user connects and messages "](https://github.com/Gaganlal/chatty-app/blob/master/docs/When%20another%20user%20connects%20and%20messages.png?raw=true)

+## Description
--When any connected user sends a chat message, all connected users receive and display the message -When any connected user changes their name, all connected users are notified of the name change -Notifications are styled differently from chat messages -Header will display the count of connected users -When the number of connected users changes, this count will be updated for all connected users
+- When any connected user sends a chat message, all connected users receive and display the message

+- When any connected user changes their name, all connected users are notified of the name change

+- Notifications are styled differently from chat messages

+- Header will display the count of connected users

+- When the number of connected users changes, this count will be updated for all connected users

 ## Dependencies